Jansonboss/Personal_Webiste_Host/index.md

 # About Me

-Master student at **[Data Science Program of USF]**, and will be graduating this coming Agust, 2021, and I have an undergraduate degree at **[UC Davis]** in Statistics and Economics.
+Hello!!
+I am Master student at **[Data Science Program of USF]**, and will be graduating this coming Agust, 2021, and I have an undergraduate degree at **[UC Davis]** in Statistics and Economics.
 My interests include Data Analysis and Finance, Recently, I've found a great passion for Data Science and Machine Learning, and will devote myself to exploitation in this area.
 Also I am a semi-professional GO player with 4 Dan certification.

 Right now, I'm currently working as a Data Scientist intern at **[LexisNexis]**, mainly focus on natural language processing in the Legal domain.
 Having a lot of fun working there as well as having a good time with my coworkers :)